Skip to main content

 Add capability metadata

-Capabilities document what the provider does.
-They are published in metadata and can be surfaced in tooling, but the provider binary still receives normal CLI arguments.
+Capabilities document what a tool does.
+They are published in metadata and can be surfaced in tooling, but the tool still receives normal CLI arguments.

 capabilities: